brianpmac/python-notes/REGEX.md

 ## Counts

+`?` something that occurs 0 or 1 times.
+Has the effect of making a thing optional, e.g. parentheses in a phone number.

+`*` something that occurs at least 0 times.

+`+` something that occurs at least once.

 `\w{3}` matches any three word characters in a row.

 `\w{,3}` matches 0, 1, 2, or 3 word characters in a row.